Department of Agriculture

 - Include all other acreage (conventional acreage in the farming operation).

-If your approved plan is not in effect by the ARD, you can provide documentation, in writing that you have requested a written certification or an approved plan from a certifying agent by the ARD.
-You will have to provide the approved plan if you have a loss or by the end of the insurance period.
+If your plan is not in effect by the ARD, you can provide documentation, in writing that you have requested a written certification or a plan from a certifying agent by the ARD.
+You will have to provide the plan if you have a loss or by the end of the insurance period.

 If you cannot provide an organic certificate or approved plan by loss time or by the end of the insurance period, the acreage does not qualify for the certified organic practice, or for certified organic prices, and will be insured under the practice you qualify for.